-Based on a randomized controlled trial that demonstrated an increase in adverse pregnancy outcomes in women with HIV who received isoniazid for TB prevention during pregnancy, the Adult and Adolescent OI Guidelines now recommend delaying isoniazid LTBI until the postpartum period, unless the pregnant woman reports significant close contact with an active TB case or the clinician believes that the risk of developing active TB (for example in the setting of recent contact or LTBI test conversion) outweighs the risk of adverse birth outcomes.[7,81] Although isoniazid is not considered teratogenic, data from two randomized-controlled trials suggest that women who are pregnant or in the postpartum period may have a higher risk for isoniazid-associated hepatotoxicity.[81,82] In contrast, to the findings of the randomized control trial, two recent observational studies from South Africa have demonstrated no hepatotoxicity and improved pregnancy outcomes in women with HIV on antiretroviral therapy who are given isoniazid for LTBI.[83,84] If LTBI therapy is required during pregnancy, the recommended regimen is isoniazid, given with pyridoxine.[7]
-Data on rifampin and rifapentine in pregnancy are limited.
-Rifampin is generally considered safe in pregnancy and some experts recommend its use in pregnancy due to a lower risk of hepatotoxicity, though drug interactions with antiretroviral therapy may limit its use.
-There are inadequate efficacy and safety data for the use of rifampin or rifapentine in pregnancy.[85,86,87]
+Based on a randomized controlled trial that demonstrated an increase in adverse pregnancy outcomes in women with HIV who received isoniazid for TB prevention during pregnancy, the Adult and Adolescent OI Guidelines now recommend delaying isoniazid LTBI until the postpartum period, unless the pregnant woman reports significant close contact with an active TB case or the clinician believes that the risk of developing active TB (for example in the setting of recent contact or LTBI test conversion) outweighs the risk of adverse birth outcomes.[6,80] Although isoniazid is not considered teratogenic, data from two randomized-controlled trials suggest that women who are pregnant or in the postpartum period may have a higher risk for isoniazidassociated hepatotoxicity.
+[80,81] In contrast, two recent observational studies from South Africa have demonstrated no hepatotoxicity and improved pregnancy outcomes in women with HIV on antiretroviral therapy who are given isoniazid for LTBI.[82,83] Rifampin is generally considered safe in pregnancy and some experts recommend its use in pregnancy due to a lower risk of hepatotoxicity, though drug interactions with antiretroviral therapy may limit its use.
+There are inadequate efficacy and safety data for the use of rifapentine in pregnancy.[84,85] Thus, if LTBI therapy is required during pregnancy, and there are problematic drug interactions with rifampin, the recommended regimen is isoniazid, given with pyridoxine.[6]
+If there are no problematic drug interactions with rifampin, the two options are daily rifampin for 4 months (4R) or daily isoniazid, given with pyridoxine plus rifampin, for 3 months (3HR).
+Regimens that use rifapentine are not recommended during pregnancy.[6]